 I have a fun little pop-up shop scheduled in April, so for the next month I am going to be painting and creating like a mad woman.
 I started working on a cool wood desk yesterday which got me thinking, I’ve never done a post about furniture prep!
 How you prep your pieces has a lot to do with the success of your outcome.
 Prep = Pretty.
 I don’t know how to stress this enough!
 You could put the best products on a piece but it’ll still look half arsed if you didn’t fill, sand, or clean.
 I don’t care what fancy paint brand you use, if you are lazy with prep, you better believe it’s gonna show in your finished piece.

-Now I know there are going to be some haters here.
-But I bought THIS brand and they say there is no prep work!
-Just paint away!
+Now I know there are going to be some haters here saying, “But, I bought THIS brand and they say there is no prep work!
+Just paint away!”
 Lies, peeps.
 Lies.
 Do those brands cut down on time because you don’t have to prime?
 Heck yeah!
 But, you aren’t going to get a swan by slapping lipstick on a pig.
 When you take the time to properly prep a piece of furniture, you are investing in your end result.

 Quality work requires effort and energy.
 I want my pieces to not only look beautiful (far away AND up close) but to last.
 I pour my heart into every project that I do and I want it to show.
-There are thousands of people out there flipping furniture, many simply slapping lipstick on the furniture pig as fast as humanly possible.
+There are thousands of people out there flipping furniture, many simply slapping lipstick on that furniture pig as fast as they can go.
 I figure I have two choices, I can blend in or I can stand out.
 I choose to stand out by taking the time to properly prep my pieces.

 Here’s a little checklist I go through every time I start on new project.

 Before we start, I want to state that my furniture prep process isn’t necessarily professional.
 It’s just what I’ve come to after years of trial and error.
-You may find something works better for you and that’s sweet.
+You may find something works better for you and that is wonderful.
 You do you.

 That being said, here’s the run down!

 I know prep seems boring, and it can be a lot of work, but it is so worth it in the end.
 It’s all about the details, my friends.

 I hope this furniture prep checklist proves handy for you on your next project!
 Now I’m off to go put some stuff together for my pop up!
 I may have bitten off more than I could chew, but oh well.
 Sometimes a girl needs a swift kick in the fanny to refocus and get herself in gear.
 Life is good and creativity is fun.